Saturday, September 24, 2022

 Vanguard Video 2, Oconomowoc, WI-Open

-Video N Game Gallery, Elkhorn, WI-recently closed
+Video N Game Gallery, Elkhorn, WI-Closed in 2022

-Video Vision, Superior, WI-Open
+Video Vision, Superior, WI-Closed in 2024

 Total in the United States: 255 open video rental stores.